facebookarchive/facebook-clang-plugins/README.md

 General instructions to compile clang can be found here: http://clang.llvm.org/get_started.html

+Compile clang with a setup script:
+ To compile and use the required version of clang, please run ./clang/setup.sh.
+If you use this script, you don't need to export the variable  CLANG_PREFIX to compile the plugin.

+Alternatively, here are the steps to do this manually:

 The current version of the plugins requires a clang compiler to be compiled from the following sources:

 - `llvm` http://llvm.org/git/llvm.git 070b5745aef302b3d391840eb323ad6a3c5aa9e6